~12 min read

 Formula Engine

-Evaluates DAX expressions -- context logic, CALCULATE, iterators, variables.
+Evaluates DAX expressions: context logic, CALCULATE, iterators, variables.
 Single-threaded.

 Result